On Hofer Energy of J-holomorphic Curves for Asymptotically Cylindrical J: Abstract

 \section{Abstract}

-In this paper, we provide a bound on the generalized Hofer energy of punctured $J$-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends.
+In this paper, we provide a bound for the generalized Hofer energy of punctured $J$-holomorphic curves in almost complex manifolds with asymptotically cylindrical ends.
 As an application, we prove a version of Gromov's Monotonicity Theorem with multiplicity.
-As a consequence, in a closed symplectic manifold $(M,\omega')$ the number of times that any $J$-holomorphic curve passes through any point is bounded by a constant depending only on $(M,\omega',J)$ \footnote{Following the notation in \cite{compactness} we save $\omega$ for something else. } and the symplectic area of $\tilde{u},$ where $J$ is any $\omega'-$compatible smooth almost complex structure on $M,$ and in particular, we do not require $J$ to be integrable.
+Namely, for a closed symplectic manifold $(M,\omega')$ with a compatible almost complex structure $J$ and a ball $B$ in $M,$ there exists a constant $\hbar>0,$ such that any $J$-holomorphic curve $\tilde{u}$ passing through the center of $B$ for $k$ times (counted with multiplicity) with boundary mapped to $\partial B$ has symplectic area $\int_{\tilde{u}^{-1}(B)}\tilde{u}^{*}\omega'>k\hbar,$ where the constant $\hbar$ depends only on $(M,\omega',J)$ and the radius of $B.$ As a consequence, the number of times that any closed $J$-holomorphic curve in $M$ passes through a point is bounded by a constant depending only on $(M,\omega',J)$ \footnote{Following the notation in \cite{compactness} we save $\omega$ for something else. } and the symplectic area of $\tilde{u}$.
+Here $J$ is any $\omega'-$compatible smooth almost complex structure on $M$.
+In particular, we do not require $J$ to be integrable.

 \begin{verse} \textbf{Key words}.
 Asymptotically cylindrical, stable hamiltonian structure, $J$-holomorphic curve, Hofer energy, Gromov's Monontonicity Theorem, Holomorphic building. \end{verse}